New Airbnb Rules in Scotland

 Airbnb has also had an impact on the Scottish tourism industry with many hosts using the platform to supplement their income by renting out spare rooms or holiday lets.

-In January 2023, The Scottish Daily Express revealed that a study done by Crown Pavilions found that the Scottish Highlands was the county where hosts can expect to earn the most from Airbnb with an average income of £77 per night or £539 per week.
+A study by Crown Pavilions found that the Scottish Highlands hosts can expect to earn the most from Airbnb with an average income of £77 per night or £539 per week.
 A weekly profit of £340 is higher than the average across the whole of the UK.

 Airbnb’s New Regulations in Scotland